vlada22/minimal-api-slim-endpoints/README.md

     public Delegate Handler => ((ExampleService service) => service.GetExample());
 }
 ```

 **Note**: Please see the [SampleDemo](./samples/SampleDemo) project for a complete example.

+## Change log
+Please see the [CHANGELOG](./CHANGELOG.md) for more information on what has changed recently.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)